-The Technical Director will be the sole judge of whether a device or fairing design falls into the above definition.
+The Technical Director will be the sole judge of whether a device or fairing design falls into the above definition, and he will issue and update general design guidelines on which he will base his judgement.

 Moving aerodynamic devices are prohibited.